RolandWarburton/knowledge/Linux/nginx.md

 EXPOSE 443
 ```

-Here is the *docker-compose.yaml*, here we reference our gateway container we just created, we are exposing the appropriate ports, we are also
-using the hosts networking as our `networking mode` which allows us to access our services exposed locally to the host on `127.0.0.1:port`.

-Another implementation that i would like to look at is by placing the gateway and service in the same docker network.
-But this is what works for now so its good enough.

 Lastly we mount our certificates into the container, make sure to **change the domain name** of the fullchain/privkey.

 ```yaml